putapry/Recruitment-Prediction/README.md

 Summary of evaluation results shows that:
 - **Logistic Regression & Decision Tree**: Stable performance (F1 ≈ 0.86 and 0.84).
 Hyperparameter tuning had no meaningful impact.
 - **Random Forest**: Strong baseline (F1 ≈ 0.88).
-Slight improvement with GridSearch (0.886), and consistent gains with Randomized Search & Optuna (≈0.882).
+Slight improvement with GridSearch (0.886), and consistent gains with Randomized Search & Optuna (≈ 0.882 and 0.899).
 - **XGBoost**: Highly responsive to tuning.
-Improved from baseline 0.874 → GridSearch 0.899 → best with Randomized Search (0.907).
+Improved from baseline 0.874 → GridSearch 0.899 → best with Randomized Search & Optuna (0.907).
 - **CatBoost**: Strongest performer.
 High baseline (0.908) further optimized with Optuna to 0.913.

 **Conclusion**: Based on a comprehensive analysis of the **F1 Score** metric, the best model to apply is **CatBoost** with hyperparameter tuning using **Optuna**.

+## Business Recommendation

+- Utilize the Dashboard for Data-Driven Selection: Use the Dashboard for Real-Time Scoring by Inputting interview and test data directly.
+Prioritize candidates using the “Recruitment Score” and “Prediction Status”.
+- Optimize Recruitment Strategies: Reallocate Budget Effectively.
+Redirect budget from ineffective recruitment strategies to proven effective recruitment methods that yield high-quality candidates, based on feature importance data.

 ## How to Run
 1. Download the file `Recruitment_Prediction.ipynb` from this repository.